-More than ever before barrier systems are becoming a key part of workplace safety.
+More than ever before traffic barrier systems are becoming a key part of workplace safety.
 We use them in so many ways to restrict access to potentially dangerous environments for pedestrians.
-We also use them to prevent cars and vehicles driving into areas that they are not meant to have access to.
+At events and construction sites you can also use barriers to prevent cars and other vehicles driving into off-limits areas.

-When buying from Start Traffic there is a huge variety of barriers to select from, expanding, water filled, Chapter 8, metal, plastic to name just a few.
-One thing they all have in common is they are there to improve safety and are in stock ready to ship at great prices.
+When buying from Start Traffic there is a huge range of safety barriers to select from, expanding, water filled, Chapter-8, metal, plastic to name just a few.
+One thing they all have in common is that they improve safety and are in stock ready to ship at great prices.

 These pedestrian barriers are suitable for use along pavement areas and groundworks, preventing pedestrian access to unsafe areas.

 These steel Armco barriers are often used in car parks and factories to protect the building and structural support pillars.

 Water filled barriers are ideal for use around road works or anywhere else where clear delineated lanes need to be created.

 These retractable tape barriers can be mounted to cones and Skipper Posts to serve a multitude of purposes.

 Post & Chain

 Plastic post and chain fence are lightweight and ideal for restricting access to areas and are often used indoors.